WHEN TO USE THE EMERGENCY ROOM FOR COVID:

 The Gloucester Board of Health continues to ask all of you to follow these basic recommendations:

-- First, everyone, both vaccinated and unvaccinated, should increase their awareness - meet outside if you can, wear a mask when in public places indoors and keep 6-feet of distance when around those of unknown vaccination status.
+- First, everyone, both vaccinated and unvaccinated, should increase their awareness - meet outside if you can, consider wearing a mask in close indoor spaces.

 - Second, and most important, if you haven’t already, please get vaccinated and if you are eligible, please be sure to get a booster vaccination.
 Vaccination against COVID is the most effective way to prevent suffering the worst effects of the virus and in preventing hospitalization and death.